 Anyways, it all depends on what level of security you’re striving for.
 If you want to be notified every time someone is on your property, or you want to be prompted when someone rings your doorbell, go to Home Depot and get trip sensors and a ring doorbell camera.
 Although, it may be simply more practical to remotely monitor, open, and close your garage with My Q by Chamberlin.

-Finally, a major security you will be learning about in future posts include cybersecurity, ethical hacking, and data privacy.
+Finally, major security topics you will be learning about in future posts includes cybersecurity, ethical hacking, and data privacy.

-Being healthy is a major .
-You are what you eat says my dietitian friend who encourages a daily workout and proportioned meals.
+Being healthy is a major key.
+You are what you eat, says my dietitian friend who encourages a daily workout and proportioned meals.
 IoT can help you track your wellness with wearables and smart meal apps.

 Fitbit, Apple watch, and Samsung have all created new revenue streams made from giving their users workout analytics and the ability to set daily health goals.
 When these tools are combined, you can maintain your daily eating habits.